bootcamp-Mo/didactic-engine/validateIpAddress.md

 The third use of brackets is `[01]?[0-9][0-9]?` this one is a little complicated because of the `?`, [what is that](#the-or-operator), but the brackets are the same so we are just cover the brackets for this part.
-In the first position, `[01]`, the brackets is looking for a 0 or a 1 for the first position `x`, if there is a second position if is looking to see if that digit value is in the `0-9` range and the last bracket `[0-9]` is doing the same for the last position, this will find the decimal value between 199-0.
+In the first position, `[01]`, the brackets is looking for a 0 or a 1 for the first position, if that passes then the next check is at the second position, and if there is a digits who's value is in the `0-9` range and it check the last position for a digit value of `[0-9]`, is the same as the second position last, this will find the decimal value between 199-0.

 ### Character Classes